nvpham12/Amazon-Electronics-EDA-with-PySpark-and-SparkSQL/README.md

-# Amazon Electronics EDA with PySpark and SparkSQL
+# Project Overview

-This is a project where I performed Exploratory Data Analysis on Amazon Electronics Product Data (on reviews and metadata) by leveraging Apache Spark via PySpark and SparkSQL.
+This project performs exploratory data analysis (EDA) on a large Amazon Electronics dataset using PySpark and SparkSQL.
+It showcases scalable data processing and SQL querying capabilities for uncovering trends in product ratings, reviews, and categories at scale.

 The data was obtained from https://huggingface.co/datasets/McAuley-Lab/Amazon-Reviews-2023